 You just have to know where to look.
 Sure, you can use Google, Yahoo, or Bing to search for sites where you can learn new skills , but I figured I’d save you some time.
 Here are the top 40 sites I have personally used over the last few years when I want to learn something new.
 Hack a Day - Hack a Day serves up fresh hacks (short tutorials) every day from around the web and one in-depth ‘How-To hack’ guide each week.eHow - eHow is an online community dedicated to providing visitors the ability to research, share, and discuss solutions and tips for completing day-to-day tasks and projects.Wired How-To Wiki - Collaborate with Wired editors and help them build their extensive library of projects, hacks, tricks and tips.

-Background Greene initially formulated some of the ideas in The 48 Laws of Power while working as a writer in Hollywood and observing that today's power elite shared similar traits with powerful figures throughout history.
+GRE Study Guides.
+Free online speed reading software.
+The 48 Laws of Power.
+Background Greene initially formulated some of the ideas in The 48 Laws of Power while working as a writer in Hollywood and concluding that today's power elite shared similar traits with powerful figures throughout history.
 In 1995, Greene worked as a writer at Fabrica, an art and media school, and met a book packager named Joost Elffers.
 Greene pitched a book about power to Elffers and six months later, Elffers requested that Greene write a treatment.
 Although Greene was unhappy in his current job, he was comfortable and saw the time needed to write a proper book proposal as too risky.
 However, at the time Greene was rereading his favorite biography about Julius Caesar and took inspiration from Caesar's decision to cross the Rubicon River and fight Pompey, thus inciting the Great Roman Civil War.
 Greene would follow Caesar's example and write the treatment, which later became The 48 Laws of Power.
 He would note this as the turning point of his life.